Basic Education to Get 3% from Consolidated Revenue Fund, Says FG

 “This is what UBEC and SUBEB are striving to achieve through their partnership,” he said.

-The meeting of UBEC management with the executive chairmen of SUBEBs has over the years helped in bringing together stakeholders to discuss basic education implementation in Nigeria, assess progress being made, the challenges and proffer solutions.
+Recall that the meeting of UBEC’s management with the executive Chairmen of SUBEBs has over the years helped in bringing together stakeholders to discuss basic education Implementation in Nigeria, assess progress being made, the challenges and proffer solutions.